abelcheung/scorerender/README.md

 - Even the music notation programs and auxiliary utilities ([ImageMagick](https://imagemagick.org/index.php), used for image post processing) see lots of change over the years.
 They may not be usable without substantial change in code.
 - There is a [known vulnerability against clipboard component](https://wpvulndb.com/vulnerabilities/6755).
 It is adviced to replace or remove it altogether if one is keen on checking this project out.

 [Older readme is available](readme.txt), which is in text format parseable by wordpress plugin database.
+[Previous project website](https://web.archive.org/web/20160817125602/http://scorerender.abelcheung.org/) is available from Internet Archive.

 ## License